AGolz/Born2beRoot/README.md

 With this understanding of primary and extended partitions, let's proceed with the fdisk partitioning process.

-To begin with, we will create a primary partition for the boot mount point
+To begin with, we will create a primary partition for the boot mount point:
 <img width="1076" alt="Screen Shot 2023-05-11 at 11 38 06 PM" src="https://github.com/AGolz/Born2beRoot/assets/51645091/a7875100-5ac3-4b7c-b22a-9e3c018dc456">

 next, we will create an extended partition that will take up all the remaining space.